GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 ### Checkpoint

 1. Run your application locally to check for basic errors, then deploy your application.
-1. Delete an image from your GCS photo bucket.
+1. Delete an image from your Cloud Storage photo bucket.
-1. Check that the thumbnail version of your deleted photo is no longer in your GCS thumbnail bucket.
+1. Check that the thumbnail version of your deleted photo is no longer in your Cloud Storage thumbnail bucket.
-1. Check that in Datastore, there is a `Notification` listed with the message `[DELETED PHOTO NAME] was deleted.`
+1. Check that in Cloud Datastore, there is a `Notification` listed with the message `[DELETED PHOTO NAME] was deleted.`
-1. Check that in Datastore, the `ThumbnailReference` for your deleted photo is no longer listed.
+1. Check that in Cloud Datastore, the `ThumbnailReference` for your deleted photo is no longer listed.
 1. View your deployed application in your web browser.
     1. Check that the new notification is listed on the home page.
 You may need to refresh the page.
     1. Check that the thumbnail and name of the uploaded photo are no longer displayed on the photos page.